-The UNIVERSITY OF OTTAWA POSSESSES BOTH A RG 2 LICENCE AND A RG3 LICENCE (HIV ONLY).
+The UNIVERSITY OF OTTAWA POSSESSES BOTH An RG 2 LICENCE AND An RG3 LICENCE (HIV).
 These regulates acquisition, use, transfer and disposal of the material.
-The biosafety officer must approve all acquisition and transfer of material.
+The biosafety risk specialist must approve all acquisition and transfer of material.

-PHAC defines a pathogen is a microorganism, nucleic acid, or protein capable of causing disease in humans or terrestrial animals.
+PHAC defines a pathogen as a microorganism, nucleic acid, protein or other infectious agent that is transmissible and capable of causing disease or infection in humans or animals.
 This can include bacteria, viruses, fungi, parasites, prions, recombinant DNA, genetically modified microorganisms, viral vectors, and synthetic biology products.
 Human pathogens are capable of causing disease in humans; animal pathogens cause disease in animals.
-For the purposes of the Canadian Biosafety Standard (CBS), the term "animal pathogens" from this point forward refers only to pathogens that cause disease in terrestrial animals, including avian and amphibian animals.
 Zoonotic pathogens are pathogens that cause diseases in humans and terrestrial animals and that can be transmitted from animals to humans or vice versa (i.e., zoonoses), and are, therefore, considered as both human and animal pathogens.
-In the context of the CBS, any isolate of a pathogen or any biological material that contains human or animal pathogens is referred to as "infectious material".
+In the context of the CBS, any isolate of a pathogen or any biological material that contains human or animal pathogens and therefore, poses a risk to human or animal health is referred to as "infectious material".

-Risk Groups are classified as
+Risk Groups are classified as: